Operating and review console

 6h review

-Live changes expire without explicit operator renewal.
+Live changes expire without explicit admin renewal.

 Deployment state